iiasa/message-ix-models/doc/api/report/index.rst

 The basic **design pattern** of :mod:`message_data.reporting` is:

 - A ``global.yaml`` file (i.e. in `YAML <https://en.wikipedia.org/wiki/YAML#Example>`_ format) that contains a *concise* yet *explicit* description of the reporting computations needed for a MESSAGE-GLOBIOM model.
-- :func:`.prepare_reporter` reads the file and a Scenario object, and uses it to populate a new Reporter.
+- :func:`~.reporting.prepare_reporter` reads the file and a Scenario object, and uses it to populate a new Reporter.
   This function mostly relies on the :doc:`configuration handlers <genno:config>` built in to Genno to handle the different sections of the file.

 Features